nawrockie/ribosensor_wrapper/00README.txt

 Ribosensor is a wrapper program that calls two other programs: ribotyper and 16S_sensor (henceforth called 'sensor') and combines their output together.
-Ribotyper uses profile HMMs to identify and classify small subunit (SSU) ribosomal rRNA sequences (archaeal, bacterial, eukaryotic) and large subunit ribosomal rRNA sequences.
+Ribotyper uses profile HMMs to identify and classify small subunit (SSU) ribosomal RNA sequences (archaeal, bacterial, eukaryotic) and large subunit (LSU) ribosomal RNA sequences.
 Sensor uses BLASTN to identify bacterial and archaeal 16S SSU rRNA sequences using a library of type strain archaeal and bacterial 16S sequences.
+Sensor is limited to 16S sequences because that is the only category for which NCBI currently has a sufficiently large and representative database that is of high enough quality to be trustworthy.
 Based on the output of both programs, ribosensor decides if each input sequence "passes" or "fails".
-The intent is that sequences that pass should be accepted for submission to GenBank as archaeal or bacterial 16S SSU rRNA sequences, and sequences that fail should not.
+When ribosensor is used to evaluate candidate submissions to GenBank, the intent is that sequences that pass should be accepted for submission to GenBank as archaeal or bacterial 16S SSU rRNA sequences, and sequences that fail should not.

 For sequences that fail, reasons for failure are reported in the form of sensor, ribotyper, and/or GPIPE errors.
 These errors and their